dapperfu/WinPythonToxJenkins/README.md

 ### WinPython.

-While I personally prefer to develop on *NIX systems, in my corporate engineering day job Windows was a necessary.
+While I personally prefer to develop on *NIX systems, in my corporate engineering day job Windows was a necessity.
 Most of the Python I wrote was targeting use on Windows 7 and 10.

 There are multiple ways to [install multiple versions of Python](how to install multiple versions of python on windows) on Windows.
 I've tested them prefer to use [WinPython](https://winpython.github.io/).